 IRI Life Sciences - Germany

-Prof. Leonie has been a group leader since 2015 at the IRI for Life Sciences, Humboldt University, Berlin, where she moved after working for a long time at the Institute of Molecular Biotechnology in Vienna, Austria and then at the John Innes Centre, UK.
+Prof. Leonie Ringrose has been a professor since 2015 at the IRI for Life Sciences, Humboldt University, Berlin.
+From 2006 to 2014 she was a junior group leader at the Institute of Molecular Biotechnology (IMBA) in Vienna, Austria.
+In 2014 she visited the John Innes Centre, Norwich UK for a sabbatical in systems biology.
 Her group works on the epigenetic regulation in Drosophila and mouse development.
 They combine strategies of quantitative live imaging, mathematical modeling, computational approaches with molecular developmental biology to understand the interaction of the Polycomb and Trithorax proteins with their chromatin targets.